fence-io/website/content/articles/networking/index.md

 …
 ```

-Now notice that the lease cilium-l2announce-default-sampleservice has elected kind-worker as a leader, in this case the cilium agent in this node will help in the arp resolution process.
+Now notice that the lease cilium-l2announce-default-sampleservice has elected kind-worker as a leader, in this case the cilium agent in this node will help in the ARP resolution process.
 Let's capture the ARP traffic arriving at the kind-worker node using tcpdump.

 ```bash
 CILIUM_POD=$(kubectl -n kube-system get pod -l k8s-app=cilium --field-selector spec.nodeName=kind-worker  -o name)